ShelfOps/qtdocs/docs/extras.md

 If you, *per chance*, don't like this, you can disable it by `/iv toggle all <all>/<specific block> <true>/<false>`
 ***Don't forget to choose between optional statements. while executing the command.***

+### Pet teleport
+Pets will now be teleported to their owners upon chunk unload if they are not sitting.

+### Shulker Nerf
+Shulker bullets will no longer create new shulkers upon hitting other shulkers.
+This fixes a dupe glitch anda performance issue

+### Instant nether portals
+You will not go through nether portals instantly.
+No more teleportation delay with swirly effects.
 ###  Brewing Alcoholic Beverages
 Pretty simple yet complex.
 Read [here](brewing.md) if you are interested.